-Hurricane Irma passed over Poincana Parkway on September 10, 2017 and September 11, 2017.
-A field review was completed on September 13, 2017 to deterimine the condition of the roadway and any repairs or work that would need to be completed.
+Hurricane Irma passed over Poinciana Parkway on September 10, 2017 and September 11, 2017.
+A field review was completed on September 13, 2017 to determine the condition of the roadway and any repairs or work that would need to be completed.
 There was damage to the electric meter at the KOA Toll Plaza, stormwater inlets that were clogged and trees down within the right-of-way.
 The KOA Toll Plaza was powered down on September 13, 2017 to avoid damage to the equipment as a result of the meter damage.
 Duke Energy replaced the meter on September 14, 2017 and the KOA Toll Plaza equipment was powered back up and tested.
 AECOM cleared the clogged stormwater inlets to avoid additional washouts.
 OCX is in the process of clearing the trees that came down during the hurricane.

 A pavement rut has developed on southbound Poinciana Parkway immediately north of the Marigold Avenue overpass.
 The rut is approximately 5/8" in depth and requires repair under the on-going warranty.
 A letter was issued to JDC/UIG on September 25, 2017.
-No response has been received to date.
+JCD/UIG provided information on the proposed repair procedure that was accepted by OCX.
+The repairs were completed on October 14, 2017.